 Want to read more Christmas fairy tales and folk tales?
-Download the new Fairytalez.com Christmas story collection, Christmas Tales: The Night Before Christmas and 21 Other Christmas Stories, now on Kindle!
+Buy the new Fairytalez.com Christmas story collection, Christmas Tales: The Night Before Christmas and 21 Other Christmas Stories, now on Kindle and paperback.
 Illustrated with over 70 images, this collection of holiday tales features tales from North America, Norway, Bulgaria, Germany, Denmark and more!

 Christmas Day has its own special traditions around the world, and we can say the same about fairy tales that feature Christmas.
 You can find stories about the season from a variety of authors, and you might even find a few you’ve never read before!
 Fairytalez.com has collected Christmas fairy tales and stories for children about winter from all over the world.
 Here’s a diverse selection for you to enjoy.